AndreaFalanti/popnas/README.md

 use other blocks output as input of another block).
 - Fix blocks not having addition of the two operations output.
 - Fix skip connections (input index -2) not working as expected.
+- Specular blocks are now excluded from the search space, like in PNAS.
 - Implement saving of best model, so that can be easily trained after POPNAS run for further experiments.
 A script is provided to train the best model.
 - Migrate code to Tensorflow 2.
 - Format code with pep8 and flake, to follow standard python conventions.